-Probable Cause Triggered by excessive motor current.
-Verify and remove the cause of the overload on your process Verify the percentation of the Coverload Threaded Threaded II and function Clearing the Error Code Verify the parameters of the [Overload Threshold] LOC function.
-This detected error can be cleared with the [Auto Fault Reset] or manually with the [Fault Reset Assign] parameter after its cause has been removed.
+Probable Cause Excessive load.Triggered by excessive motor current.
+Remedy Verify and remove the cause of the overload on your process Verify the parameters of the [Overload Threshold] Loc function.
+Clearing the Error Code This detected error can be cleared with the [Auto Fault Reset] or manually with the [Fault Reset Assign] parameter after its cause has been removed.